Great Customer Service

 • That a client was left on hold without appropriate information of what to do or where to go next

-• That the client finds that the service does not work as promised and cannot reach someone to complain or get help and support
+• That the client is not happy and cannot reach someone to complain or get help and support

 A negative buying experience (and the results from thousands of students in classes and workshops) is almost always linked to “lousy and shoddy” customer service.
 Good customer service is essential for all businesses to exist for the long-term!
 Being able to provide it with all transactions and on a consistent basis is not just possible but must be essential for small business owners.